-5. FOR PROSPECTIVE ELEMENTARY SCHOOL TEACHERS (Kindergarten through grade eight).

-b.
-Prospective elementary teachers are advised preferably to select four minors as follows:

-- (1) English studies: Credits earned in English literature, Rhetoric, Speech, Reading, Story Telling count towards this minor. - (2) Art studies: Music, Fine Arts, Industrial Arts, Drawing. - (3) Social studies: Economics, Geography, History, Political Science, Sociology, Ethics. - (4) Science studies: Organic Science, Psychology, Physics, Chemistry Mental Hygiene.
+- 5. FOR PROSPECTIVE ELEMENTARY SCHOOL TEACHERS (Kindergarten through grade eight). - a.
+Prospective elementary teachers may select majors and minors from the list under 4a, but two of these must be in subjects or subject fields taught in the elementary grades. - b.
+Prospective elementary teachers are advised preferably to select four minors as follows: - (1) English studies: Credits earned in English literature, Rhetoric, Speech, Reading, Story Telling count towards this minor. - (2) Art studies: Music, Fine Arts, Industrial Arts, Drawing. - (3) Social studies: Economics, Geography, History, Political Science, Sociology, Ethics. - (4) Science studies: Organic Science, Psychology, Physics, Chemistry, Mental Hygiene. - c.

-c.
 Prospective teachers in the elementary grades who are preparing to teach in the Christian schools are required to take the following methods courses: Education 220, 222, 320, 322.